grefel/press2id/README.md

 2. In line 21, the `authenticate` property must be set to `true`.
 3. In lines 22 and 23, user name and application password must be entered.

-To get an application password got to the Edit User page of your WordPress Site.
+To get an application password go to the Edit User page of your WordPress Site.
 You can generate new, and view or revoke existing application passwords. <br/>
 <img src="https://make.wordpress.org/core/files/2020/10/Screen-Shot-2020-10-21-at-12.32.37-PM.png" width="500" alt="Get an application password">

 Note that you use your username in the property `user` and not the name of the application password!
+The complete technical background can be found here at the [WordPress Documentation](https://make.wordpress.org/core/2020/11/05/application-passwords-integration-guide/)

 ## Technical details of the script